Kelleigh Bannen

 Kelleigh Carlyle Bannen (born February 18, 1981) is an American country music singer and host of Apple Music's Beats 1 "Today's Country" radio show.
-She debuted in 2012 with the single "Sorry on the Rocks", which has charted on Hot Country Songs.
-The song received three stars from Billy Dukes of Taste of Country, who compared her voice to Terri Clark but criticized the production.
+She debuted in 2012 with the single "Sorry on the Rocks", which charted on Hot Country Songs and received positive reviews.
 Her second single, "Famous", charted in 2014, followed by "You Are What You Love".
 Bannen's album, "Favorite Colors", was released in 2019, produced by Jaren Johnston.